buttplugio/stpihkal/stpihkal/protocols/lovense.md

 - Nora

 When paired with a system via Bluetooth 2.0, these toys identify as a serial port.
-These toys are also capable of using Bluetooth 4.0, as outlined in the next section.
+These toys are also capable of using Bluetooth LE, as outlined in the next section.

 ### Bluetooth LE Toys